seansfkelley/react-layered-chart/README.md

 Your custom component doesn't even have to be a type of chart -- for example, if you want to add a textual legend that updates on hover, you could do this by adding a component within a `ChartProvider`.

+If you'd like to add animation to your custom view, I recommend [react-motion](https://github.com/chenglou/react-motion).
+It composes well and handles interrupted animations elegantly.

 ## Caveats/Limitations

 ### Physical chart size